 Sequences of Eclipses - The Tricky Stuff!

 As mentioned on the page laying out the basic theory of eclipses, the position of the Moon's orbital nodes is not fixed in space: in fact the imaginary line connecting them rotates clockwise in the plane of the Earth's orbit by one revolution in 18.60yrs.
 As this is in the opposite direction to that in which the Earth orbits the Sun, the interval between the times when a given node is exactly between the Earth and the Sun is not a year but just 346.62 days i.e. one node or the other aligns every 173.31 days.
 One might think this would make eclipses very rare (as 177.18 clearly does not equal 173.31) but fortunately the Moon does not have to be precisely between the Earth and Sun for an eclipse to happen: the Earth is large enough so that even if the alignment is a little off, the Moon's shadow will still strike the Earth somewhere.
 In fact, if we include partial eclipses and consider the most favourable case (both Sun and Moon at their greatest apparent size), the maximum allowable error for a solar eclipse is about 1.58 degrees above or below the perfect alignment point.
 Because the tilt of the Moon's orbital plane is relatively slight (about 5deg 17mins at the time of an eclipse), this means that the node can be almost +/-17.4 degrees away from the Earth-Sun line (in the direction along the plane of the Earth's orbit) and there can still be an eclipse.
 The overall "window of opportunity" within which an eclipse could occur is thus 34.7 degrees.
 Repeating the above calculations for the least favourable case (both bodies at their smallest apparent size) gives a window of 30.9 degrees: this is the arc within which an eclipse of some sort must occur.
 Similar calculations can be done for total eclipses only, giving the values 22.5 (could) and 19.9 (must).
 These pairs of numbers are known as the major and minor ecliptic limits for partial and total solar eclipses respectively.
-The calculations involved in deriving accurate values for these limits, and also those for lunar eclipses, are surprisingly complicated so are laid out (in considerable detail!) on a separate page - those with too much time on their hands should click here!
+The calculations involved in deriving accurate values for these limits, and also those for lunar eclipses, are surprisingly complicated so are laid out (in considerable detail!) in a separate article, which those with too much time on their hands should read when they return to the Astronomical Theory main index.

 Each time a node returns into alignment with the Earth-Sun line, the Moon will need to travel on for another 3.87 days (177.18 minus 173.31) until it is new again i.e. before the next eclipse can occur.
 In this time the node will have moved almost exactly 4 degrees from its previous position.
 A series of eclipses will thus start near the beginning of the window of opportunity and steadily move closer to its end by 4 degrees each 177-day period.
 Because for an eclipse to be total the Moon must be near the centre of the window (as only there is the alignment sufficiently exact), the sequence will start with partials, then move on to totals/annulars and then finish with partials again - in fact just over one-third of eclipses are partial.
 Note also that because even the smallest window for partial eclipses (30.9deg) is larger than the angle the nodes move in the time between new Moons [if only just - the nodes actually move by 30.67 degrees!], every solar eclipse season must actually produce an eclipse of some type - if the Moon wasn't sufficiently near to a node at the 177-day mark it must have been so just one lunar month earlier.